 Bryce Canyon National Park Suggested One Day Itinerary

 Sunrise: Wake up!!
 It’s one of the most magical times to be at Bryce Canyon.
+The weather is cool and the crowds are relatively nonexistent.
 Hike along the rim from Sunset Point to Sunrise Point and find a good spot to bunker down and watch a glorious sunrise.

 Early Morning: After sunrise, take advantage of the cooler weather and hike the Queen’s Garden and Navajo Loop trails.
 The lighting at this time is absolutely ethereal.
-Doing both of these should take no more than two hours, even if you take your time.
+Doing both of these should take no more than two hours, even if you take your time to stop and smell the roses.
 Aside from the steep incline to get back up to the rim, both hikes are easy-going and can be done by mostly everyone.

 Morning: Once you end up back at the rim, walk back over to Sunset Point.
 It’s only another half mile to continue along to Inspiration Point.
 If your legs aren’t tired yet, cap off your morning with the 1.3 mile hike along the rim to Bryce Point.
 From there, head to the parking lot and take the shuttle back to where you parked your car.

-Early Afternoon: It’s about to get real hot.
+Early Afternoon: It’s about to get real hot, and the crowds will be pouring in any second.
 I’d recommend taking a break for lunch or drinks before starting back up again.
-Unless you’re camping in the park itself, you won’t find much respite or shelter from the sun.
+Unless you’re camping in Bryce Canyon National Park itself, you won’t find much respite or shelter from the sun.

 Afternoon: Once you’ve cooled off from your morning hikes, let your car do the rest of the work.
 You can spend the afternoon driving along the scenic drive and visiting all of the viewpoints.
 None of these require any hiking, which is perfect because it’s probably really hot if you’re visiting in the summer.
 Once you hit Rainbow Point, loop back around and it’s almost time for golden hour.